mshogren/container-minecraft-app/docs/decisions/0005-use-pipenv-to-manage-python-package-dependencies.md

 # Use Pipenv to manage python package dependencies

+* Status: superseded by [ADR-0026](0026-use-uv-to-manage-python-package-dependencies.md) - Use uv to manage python package dependencies.

 ## Context and Problem Statement

 We need to pick a package dependency management tool for our Python projects.